 - a.
-The school's responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables participating students to achieve the state's student academic achievement standards - b.
-Ways in which parents/guardians will be responsible for supporting their children's learning, such as monitoring attendance, homework completion, and television viewing; volunteering in the classroom; and participating, as appropriate, in decisions related to their children's education and the positive use of extracurricular time - (cf. 1240 Volunteer Assistance) - (cf. 5020 Parent Rights and Responsibilities) - (cf. 5113 Absences and Excuses) - (cf. 6145 Extracurricular/Cocurricular Activities) - (cf. 6154 Homework/Makeup Work) - c.
-The importance of communication between teachers and parents/guardians on an ongoing basis through, at a minimum: - (1) Parent-teacher conferences in elementary schools, at least annually, during which the compact shall be discussed as it relates to the student's achievement - (2) Frequent reports to parents/guardians on their children's progress - (3) Reasonable access to staff, opportunities to volunteer and participate in their child's classroom, and observation of classroom activities - 7.
-Build the capacity of the school and parents/guardians for strong parent involvement by implementing the activities described in items #3a-f in the section "District Strategies for Title I Schools" above
+The school's responsibility to provide high-quality curriculum and instruction in a supportive and effective learning environment that enables participating students to achieve the state's challenging academic achievement standards - b.
+Ways in which parents/guardians will be responsible for supporting their children's learning; volunteering in the classroom; and participating, as appropriate, in decisions related to their children's education and the positive use of extracurricular time - (cf. 1240 Volunteer Assistance) - (cf. 5020 Parent Rights and Responsibilities) - (cf. 5113 Absences and Excuses) - (cf. 6145 Extracurricular/Curricular Activities) - (cf. 6154 Homework/Makeup Work) - c.
+The importance of communication between teachers and parents/guardians on an ongoing basis through, at a minimum: - (1) Parent-teacher conferences in elementary schools, at least annually, during which the compact shall be discussed as it relates to the student's achievement - (2) Frequent reports to parents/guardians on their children's progress - (3) Reasonable access to staff, opportunities to volunteer and participate in their child's classroom, and observation of classroom activities

-8. To the extent practicable, provide full opportunities for the participation of parents/guardians with limited English proficiency, parents/guardians with disabilities, and parents/guardians of migrant children, including providing information and school reports required under 20 USC 6311(h) in a format and language such parents/guardians can understand
+- (4) Regular two-way, meaningful communications between family members and school staff, and, to the extent practicable, in a language that family members can understand - 7.
+Build the capacity of the school and parents/guardians for strong parent involvement by implementing the required activities described in items #2 in the section "District Strategies for Title I Schools" above - 8.
+To the extent practicable, provide opportunities for the informed participation of parents/guardians and family members (including parents/guardians and family with limited English proficiency), parents/guardians and family members with disabilities, and parents/guardians of migrant children, including providing information and school reports required under 20 USC 6311(h) in a format and language such parents/guardians can understand